Black Brick Road

 Black Brick Road is the sixth studio release by the gothic metal band Lake of Tears.
 It was released in 2004, after the band's reunion and signing to Noise Records.
 The album brought back the gothic sound of their earlier work, combined with some progressive elements.

+Christopher J. Kelter of Rough Edge rated the album a three out of four.

 Track listing

 All songs written by Lake of Tears, except "Sister Sinister" written by Lake of Tears and Stina Rebelius.
 All lead guitar composed by Magnus Sahlgren.